All Episodes

 You can imagine Morgan Freeman sitting in the front seat driving her around to make sure she avoids getting speeding tickets anywhere as she goes and sends her servants out of the trunk of the car to go grocery shopping for her.

-And allegedly she's going to put forward a rationale for her campaign.
+And allegedly, she's going to put forward a rationale for her campaign.

-David Axelrod, former senior advisor to President Obama, who's introducing her to the Axel rod underneath Obama's campaign bus, says she has to articulate an authentic, compelling rationale for her candidacy, a cause and vision that's larger than her own ambitions.
+David Axelrod, former senior advisor to President Obama, who's introducing her to the axle rod underneath Obama's campaign bus, says she has to articulate an authentic, compelling rationale for her candidacy, a cause and vision that's larger than her own ambitions.

 That's her problem.